-4.5.
-Migrating home agents
+4.4.
+Migrating Home Agents

-When all these logical functions are bundled into one single entity known as the home agent in Mobile IP and as the local mobility anchor in Proxy Mobile IP, having this anchor in only one network results in triangle routing when the MN and the CN are in networks close to each other but are far from the anchor points.
+When all these logical functions are bundled into one single entity e.g., a home agent in MIPv6 or a local mobility anchor in PMIPv6, in a single network, the result is triangular routing when the MN and the CN are in networks close to each other but are far from the anchor point.

 A method to solve the triangle routing problem is to duplicate the anchor points in many networks in different geographic locations as in [Paper-Migrating.Home.Agents].
-A functional representation of Migrating Home Agents is shown in Figure 6.
+A functional representation of Migrating Home Agents is shown in Figure 5.

-Figure 6.
+Figure 5.
 Functional representation of Migrating Home Agents.

-Here, the MR function is available in each of the three networks Network1, Network2, and Network3? the LM function in each network (LM0) contains the LM information of all the networks.
+Here, the MR function is available in each of the three networks Network1, Network2, and Network3.
+The LM function in each network (LMO) contains the LM information for all networks.
 Each MR in each network advertises the HoA IP prefixes of all these networks using anycast.
 Traffic from CN21 in Network2 destined to HoA11 will therefore be intercepted by the MR nearest to CN, which is MR2.
-Using the LM information in LMO MR2 will using the binding HoA11:IP32 to tunnel the packet to MN11.
+Using the LM information in LMO, MR2 will use the binding HoAll:IP32 to tunnel the packets to MN11.

 Similarly, traffic originating from MN11 will be served by its nearest MR (MR3).
-Trianle routing is therefore avoided.
-Yet the synchronization of all the home agents will then be a challenge [Paper-SMGI].
-In addition, the amount of signaling traffic needed in synchronizing the home agents may become excessive when the number of mobile nodes and the number of home agents both increase.
+Triangular routing is therefore avoided.
+Yet the synchronization of all home agents becomes a challenge as discussed in [Paper-SMGI].
+In addition, the amount of signaling traffic needed in synchronizing the home agents may become excessive when both the number of mobile nodes and the number of home agents increase.

-As before, if MN11 in Figure 6 takes the place of MN31 which is attached to AR31, the resulting mobility management becomes networkbased.
+As before, if MN11 in Figure 5 takes the place of MN31 which is attached to AR31, the resulting mobility management becomes networkbased.